torreyleonard/algotrader/docs/GLOBALS.md

 <a name="Quote.priceChannel"></a>

 ### Quote.priceChannel(quoteArray, period) ⇒ <code>Object</code>
-Retrieves the highest high and lowest low for the provided period of time.
+Calculates the highest high and lowest low for the provided period of time.

 **Kind**: static method of [<code>Quote</code>](#Quote)